-At the end of your 4th year, if you will be unable to complete your dissertation by the end of your 5th year, you must discuss with your advisor.
-Your advisor needs to provide a written justification to the Director of Graduate Studies to request funding past year 5.

-Sixth year funding is not guaranteed and, if granted, will be at the base (Grade 12) stipend level.
+At the end of your fourth year, if you will be unable to complete your dissertation by the end of your fifth year, you must discuss with your adviser.
+Your adviser needs to provide a written justification to the Director of Graduate Studies to request funding past year 5.
+Sixth year funding is not guaranteed and, if granted, will be at the base (Grade 14) stipend level.

-GRADUATE SCHOOL & DEPARTMENT TIMELY PROGRESS EXPECTATIONS
+GRADUATE SCHOOL AND DEPARTMENT TIMELY PROGRESS EXPECTATIONS